Dealing with regulations in regards to home sewage treatment can be confusing. There are some important things you need to know.

 Consult directly with the Council for information on any eligibility requirements specific to your approval.

-4. You are required to make sure your system undergoes regular maintenance by an Authorised Service Agent.
+4. Homeowners are required to make sure their system undergoes regular maintenance by an authorised service agent.

 In particular, on-site systems can be a risk to the health of your family and other community members if they are not properly maintained.
 Likewise, they can also cause harm to the environment.